Pivotal Tracker Help

 Where can I get a receipt for charges from Tracker?

-Note: To receive emailed receipts or to change credit card information for a Tracker account, you must be that account’s owner.
+Note: To receive emailed receipts, print a PDF receipt, or to change credit card information for a Tracker account, you must be that account’s owner.
 The account owner or an account admin can change ownership of the account.

-You will receive email each time the credit card is charged for your Tracker subscription.
-In addition there is a view receipt link in the PAYMENT HISTORY section at the bottom of the Plans & Billing page (see above) for each transaction that Tracker has performed for your account.
-You can click this link to open a printable receipt page for that specific transaction.
+You will also receive email each time the credit card is charged for your Tracker subscription.
+In addition, there is a View Receipt link in the Payment History section at the bottom of the Plans & Billing page for each transaction for your account.
+You can click this link to open a more formal and detailed printable receipt page for that specific transaction.

 Are the API and external integrations included in all plans?